bidr11/pe_packer/README.md

 The packing process is done using python.

-**Disclaimer:** This packer does cannot handle executables that do not have a relocations table.
-Not implemented.
+**Disclaimer:** Not all cases are handled.
+This is a very minimal packer, might not work with every executable.

 ## Building the project
 This packer requires an installation of OpenSSL for correct building and execution.